 Videos that are created for teaching and learning and are not shared publicly are categorized as “academic videos.”
 Learning Environments and OIT support two main platforms for creating and sharing academic videos in your Canvas courses:

 This guide is limited to asynchronous video recordings that are available to students enrolled in your courses.
-For more guidance with basic techniques, and techniques for public video recordings and live video conferencing, see the following links.
+Learn more about captioning basics and techniques for public videos.

 Using Kaltura in Canvas

 - Kaltura in Canvas Walkthrough